AstroCB/LinkExpanderBot/README.md

 If you'd like to fork/clone this bot, you'll have to set up a configuration file with the necessary data required for accessing read/write features of the API.

 You'll need to create a Reddit account for your bot (or simply use your existing account).
-Once you have the username/password for the account you'd like the bot to be posting under, create a file in the root directory called `credentials.py`.
+Once you have the username/password for the account you'd like the bot to post under, create a file in the root directory called `credentials.py`.

 It should contain 3 variables: `USERNAME`, `PASSWORD`, and `USERAGENT`, an identifier required to access the Reddit API.
 This can be anything you like, but make sure it's unique.
 It's also a good idea to include a version in the user agent so that it can be easily changed if it gets blocked for some reason (not that you would spam the Reddit API or anything...).